 Step 1: Obtain a Bachelor's Degree

 The NBCSN requires that all candidates for certification hold at least a bachelor's degree in nursing or another health-related field.
-Bachelor of Science in Nursing (BSN) programs include coursework in the sciences, nutrition, health assessment, psychology, leadership and critical thinking.
-The NBCSN also accepts a variety of other majors related to the health field, such as counseling, biochemistry, chemistry, health education, nutrition and social work; a complete list of acceptable majors can be found on the NBCSN website.
+Bachelor of Science in Nursing programs include coursework in the sciences, nutrition, health assessment, psychology, leadership, and critical thinking.
+The NBCSN also accepts a variety of other majors related to the health field, such as counseling, biochemistry, chemistry, health education, nutrition, and social work.
+A complete list of acceptable majors can be found on the NBCSN website.

 Step 2: Become a Licensed Registered Nurse

-Graduates of BSN and ADN (Associate Degree in Nursing) programs are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Graduates of Bachelor of Science in Nursing and Associate Degree in Nursing programs are eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Licensure is required of all registered nurses in the United States and is also a requirement for school nurse certification.
 Developed by the National Council of State Boards of Nursing, the licensure exam covers a variety of nursing topics and measures the competencies that entry-level nurses need to perform their jobs safely and effectively.

 Note that an ADN-educated RN still needs to obtain a bachelor's degree in nursing or one of the other NBCSN-approved programs to qualify to become a certified school nurse.

 Students can lower test anxiety and increase confidence by becoming familiar with the examination requirements and process.
 Information about the exam can be found on the website for the National Council of State Boards of Nursing.
 Study guides for the exam also can be found online.